lukerohde/gpt-chat/README.md

 ![Architecture](docs/architecture.png)

- - The default url is a chat between the current user and the first other user
- - Django renders the whole page client side to avoid JS api calls and rendering
+ - Bots are defined in app/bot_config and are loaded by the bot_manager
+ - Bots consist of a series of steps that are mediated by redis
- - The user posts to the server's chat view using a regular form
+ - The bot_manager registers the bots to the django chat app
- - The bot posts to the server's message api and identifies itself with its token
- - When a message is received, the server notifies all clients via websockets
- - The server renders the message in html and sends it over the websocket for direct insertion into the dom.
-No JS call to the API and JS rendering.
- - When the user is posting to a bot, the server also posts json the bot's endpoint which is configured with the bot
+ - When the user posts a message, the chat app posts to the bot managers' api
- - The bot server runs in its own container listening on http://bot:8001
- - When the bot recieves a message it runs a pipeline of steps to compose a reply
+ - When the bot replies, it posts to the chat apps' api
- - Bot are customizable in yaml and composed of simple reusable py scripts
- - When a user selects another user/bot, it makes an ajax call for those messages and the server renders just those messages back in full html
+ - The chat app relays replies to the clients browser over websockets

 ## Assumptions ##
 Because of time constraints this project lacks of: